Public computers at the Sterling Heights Public Library are equipped with EnvisionWare, a computer software management system.

 Between 1990 and 1991, more educational programs were added to the cable schedule thanks to LSCA Title I funds.
 Programming hours were increased from six to eight hours a day, with over 30,000 homes in the city wired for cable.

-The library broadcasts on Channel 12 on Comcast and Channel 18 on W.O.W.
+The library broadcasts on Channel 12 on Comcast, Channel 18 on W.O.W. and Channel 99 on AT&T U-verse.
 If you have any program suggestions or requests, contact the Library at (586) 446-2669 or by e-mail.

-The Library Board of Trustees is pleased to announce that Nancy Todorovich has been selected as Volunteer of the Year for 2010.
+The Library Board of Trustees is pleased to announce that Sharon Cicilian has been selected as Volunteer of the Year for 2013.

 Past recipients of the Volunteer of the Year award are: